 1. Prioritize sleep

 How so?
 First, sleep deprivation is inherently stressful, physiologically and mentally.
 It makes you cranky and irritable, so it’s darn near impossible to extend that aforementioned grace to anyone, including yourself.
-You make poorer decisions and have less willpower to do hard things, like sticking to your diet and setting healthy boundaries.
+You make poorer decisions and have less resolve when it comes to doing hard things, like upholding healthy boundaries.
 Plus, you’re more likely to end up sick and unable to do even the basics.

-On the flip side, when sleep is non-negotiable, it’s easier to say no to things like staying out too late at holiday parties (maybe not this year…) and drinking too much and too often.
+On the flip side, when sleep is non-negotiable, it’s easier to say no to things like staying out too late at holiday parties and drinking too much and too often.
 Your mood and outlook are better, so it’s easier to spread positivity to others.

 As in, literally put it in your calendar.
 Set reminders on your phone.
-Make sure your family knows what times are off-limits for urgent laundry requests, homework checking, and general griping.
+Make sure your family knows and is on board.

-Ideally, you’d set aside a daily block, plus a weekly time that’s devoted to just to you.
-For example, you might schedule 30 peaceful minutes in the morning before the busyness of the day starts, plus an hour or two one evening that’s your self-care time.
+Ideally, you’d set aside at least a little bit each day, or at least a weekly time that’s devoted to just to you.
+For example, you might schedule 20 minutes in the morning before the busyness of the day starts, plus an hour or two on the weekend that’s your self-care time.
 Read, journal, meditate, walk, sit quietly with a cup of coffee, watch holiday movies—it doesn’t matter as long as it’s restorative, not draining.
 Protect this time.
 Make it sacred.

 Setting boundaries with other people can be uncomfortable, especially if you’re not particularly assertive.
 Nevertheless, it’s an important adulting skill that can massively protect your own mental health and prevent conflict when done correctly.